-1. Mauritius has successfully implemented its Chlorofluorocarbons (CFC) Phase out Management Plan since 2005 and importation of CFCs have been completely banned.
-Presently, a Hydrochlorofluorocarbons (HCFC) Phase out Management Plan (HPMP) has been developed/approved in 2011 and importation of HCFC refrigerants is being controlled.
+1. Mauritius has successfully implemented its Chlorofluorocarbons (CFC) Phase out Management Plan since 2005 and importation of CFCs is completely banned.
+Presently, a Hydrochlorofluorocarbons (HCFC) Phase out Management Plan (HPMP) has been developed in 2011 and importation of HCFC refrigerants is being controlled.

-A quota system based on a baseline figure (the average amount of HCFC refrigerants imported in 2009 and 2010), has been set up/implemented, since 2013.
-In 2015, as required under the Montreal Protocol and as provided in the HPMP, a 10% reduction was applied to the baseline import and a quota system worked out accordingly.
+A quota system based on a baseline figure (the average amount of HCFC refrigerants imported in 2009 and 2010), has been set since 2013.
+In 2015, as required under the Montreal Protocol and

-Following request from importers of refrigerants, the National Ozone Unit of the Minister of Environment, Solid Waste Management and Climate Change issue a clearance to the importers.
+Following request from importers of refrigerants, the National Ozone Unit of the Ministry of Environment, Solid Waste Management and Climate Change issue a clearance to the importers.
 The Customs Department of the Mauritius Revenue Authority and the Dangerous Chemical Control Board (DCCB) of the Ministry of Health and Wellness are informed of our no-objection and DCCB issues the import permit for importation under the Dangerous Chemical Control Act, 2004.
 The Customs Department enforce the latter legislation.